Psydoc19/Portfolio/Asthma-study-in-R/Readme.md

 **Note:** Full dataset documentation and access instructions can be found on the [CDC's BRFSS page](https://www.cdc.gov/brfss/annual_data/annual_2022.html).

 All necessary files for the project to run smoothly are located in its directory.

-Simply launch the R Quattro Markdown file named **BRFSS.qmd** and enjoy!
+Simply launch the R Quattro Markdown file named `BRFSS.qmd` and enjoy!

+Alternatively, for non-technical users, you can use the '`Asthma insights/ Unveiling patterns and predictors in R.html`' file.

 ## Data Preparation